-GATES MILLS - GATES MILLS -- The Gilmour Academy girls varsity basketball team defeated a competitor, 108-1, Wednesday night.
+GATES MILLS -- The Gilmour Academy girls varsity basketball team defeated a competitor, 108-1, Wednesday night.

 The top-seeded Lancers defeated 13th-seeded Northeast Ohio College Preparatory School, 108-1, in a Division III sectional semifinal game.

 When reached for comment Thursday afternoon, NEO Prep athletic director Justin Shullick released the following statement: